drozdik-m/simple-fifo-queue/README.md

 var queue = new Queue();

 queue.Front(); //Returns the element in the front
+//Returns "null" if the queue is empty

 queue.Back(); //Returns the element in the back
+//Returns "null" if the queue is empty

 queue.Pop(); //Removes the element in the front